niplav/site/uses_this.md

 Hardware
 --------

-I tend not to care very much about hardware, except for compatability problems.
+I tend not to care very much about hardware, except for compatibility problems.
 Nearly all of my computing could be done on a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi), or on a generic mildly priced new laptop.
 I like the Raspberry Pi because of its ability to run